kubernetes/website/docs/concepts/workloads/pods/disruptions.md

 - "/docs/admin/disruptions/"
 - "/docs/admin/disruptions.html"
 - "/docs/tasks/configure-pod-container/configure-pod-disruption-budget/"
-- "/docs/tasks/configure-pod-container/configure-pod-disruption-budget/"
 - "/docs/tasks/administer-cluster/configure-pod-disruption-budget/"
 ---

 {% capture overview %}
-This guide is for application owners who want to build highly availabile applications, and thus need to understand what types of Disruptions can happen to Pods.
+This guide is for application owners who want to build highly available applications, and thus need to understand what types of Disruptions can happen to Pods.

 It is also for Cluster Administrators who want to perform automated